What Is Lewy Body Dementia?

 The primary difference between the two lies in the timing of symptoms: If cognitive symptoms appear before or within a year of motor symptoms, it’s usually classified as DLB; if cognitive symptoms arise a year or more after Parkinson’s motor symptoms, it’s considered PDD.

-Medications That Can Help Manage Lewy Body Dementia
+What Medications Can Help Manage Lewy Body Dementia?

 While there is no cure for LBD, several medications can help manage its symptoms.
 Because individuals with LBD may react differently to drugs than those with other forms of dementia, treatment must be tailored and closely monitored by a neurologist or geriatric specialist.
 The following are medications that are often used for LBD patients: